by Nebula Haze

 Just remember that you don’t want to be taking leaves after the plant has stopped growing new ones.
 Try to finish all defoliation before the plant has been flowering for 6 weeks unless you have to (for example, you see wet spots on the leaves).

-Let plants do their thing until harvest!
+Let cannabis plants do their thing until harvest!

-Buds are visible from top to bottom as buds form
+Buds are visible from top to bottom as buds form.

 Here are those plants a few weeks later.
 I didn’t do anything after the above picture.
 I just let them grow and maintained a great environment.